QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 ### CentOS

+The following list provides an overview of which packages are needed for which purpose.
-As is the case with above-mentioned Minimal Templates, the required packages are to be installed in the running template with the following command (replace `packages` with a space-delimited list of packages to be installed):
+As usual, the required packages are to be installed in the running template with the following command (replace `packages` with a space-delimited list of packages to be installed):

     [user@your-new-clone ~]$ sudo yum install packages

 - Commonly used utilities: `pciutils` `vim-minimal` `less` `psmisc` `gnome-keyring`
 - Audio: `pulseaudio-qubes`.
 - [FirewallVM](/doc/firewall/), such as the template for `sys-firewall`: at least `qubes-core-agent-networking`, and also `qubes-core-agent-dom0-updates` if you want to use it as the `UpdateVM` (which is normally `sys-firewall`).
 - NetVM, such as the template for `sys-net`: `qubes-core-agent-networking` `qubes-core-agent-network-manager` `NetworkManager-wifi` `network-manager-applet` `wireless-tools` `notification-daemon` `gnome-keyring`.
 If your network devices need extra packages for a network VM, use the `lspci` command to identify the devices, then find the package that provides necessary firnware and install it.
 If you need utilities for debugging and analyzing network connections, install the following packages: `tcpdump` `telnet` `nmap` `nmap-ncat`
 - [USB qube](/doc/usb-qubes/), such as the template for `sys-usb`: `qubes-usb-proxy` to provide USB devices to other Qubes and `qubes-input-proxy-sender` to provide keyboard or mouse input to dom0.
 - [VPN qube](/doc/vpn/): You may need to install network-manager VPN packages, depending on the VPN technology you'll be using.
 After creating a machine based on this template, follow the [VPN howto](/doc/vpn/#set-up-a-proxyvm-as-a-vpn-gateway-using-networkmanager) to configure it.

 In Qubes 4.0, additional packages from the `qubes-core-agent` suite may be needed to make the customized minimal template work properly.
 These packages are: